codio-content/Coding_with_Java-Numeric_and_string_expressions/.guides/content/Getting-started-69dc.md

-Codio will always give you interactive examples when learning anythign new.
+Codio will always give you interactive examples when learning anything new.
 Press the button below to run the code and then let's step through the code to understand what is happening.

 {Run the code on the left}(./content/introduction/Println.sh)